COVID-19 vaccine –

 You cannot choose which vaccine you receive, as it depends on which vaccine is available at the time.
 The Johnson & Johnson vaccine is a single dose, and the Pfizer vaccine is a two-dose vaccine.
 When you go for your vaccine at your allocated vaccination centre, you’ll be informed which vaccine you’ll receive.
 You will also be notified whether you need a second dose and when to revisit the centre.

-If you’ve already been vaccinated with the first Pfizer vaccine does, you’ll need to make a booking to receive your second dose after 42 days.
+If you’ve already been vaccinated with the first Pfizer vaccine dose, you’ll need to visit a vaccine site close to you to receive your second dose after 21 days.

 We’ve compiled a list of COVID-19-related FAQs which you can read for more information.
 Or you can call our vaccine site helpline on 031 574 3033 for general enquiries and sites questions.